unraid/docs/docs/unraid-os/troubleshooting/common-issues/boot-and-startup-failures.md

 To use this method:

-1. Assign all drives as %%parity drives|parity-drives%% and start it.
+1. Assign all drives as data drives and start it.
 2. %%Parity drives|parity-drives%% will show as unmountable since they lack a valid file system.
 3. Confirm that the number of unmountable drives matches your %%parity|parity%% count.
 4. Take note of the serial numbers of these drives.